 It is for this reason that I describe repurposing as a “claim-staking” rather than “claims-making” form of resistance.
 In using this metaphor I mean to draw attention to the ways purpose-driven behaviors can transform the significance and function of spaces, organizations, and activities.
 Consider the claim-staking of homesteaders in the American West.
 The homesteader who staked a claim on frontier lands did not just occupy a plot of land, she “improved” it by fencing it, plowing it, planting crops, and so on.
 These activities were the means by which that plot became functionally useful for the homesteader as well as meaningfully her own property; staked claims endured only if the territory involved was successfully “proved up.”
 Mere occupation was not enough; specific, goal-directed activities were central to the processes by which claimed territory was legitimately appropriated.
 The metaphor of claim-staking highlights another aspect of religious repurposing: like homesteading in nineteenth century America, a good deal of (though not all) Chinese faith-based charity is a response to imperatives and incentives emanating from the state.
 That is, in doing charity many adherents are answering the regime’s call for citizens to improve the moral and social territory of Chinese public life.

-Admittedly the homesteader analogy is not a perfect fit for the concept of repurposing.
+Admittedly, the homesteader analogy is not a perfect fit for the concept of repurposing.
 In the case of the United States, homesteading took place within a juridical context that legitimated staked claims.
 Claims were articulated publicly in and through the legal system; claim-staking thus entailed claims-making through formal institutions.
 Successfully staked claims were (mostly) exclusive, insofar as they precluded counter-claims by rivals, including the government.
-In contrast the repurposing of faith-based charity does not necessarily drive out other meanings, other functions, or other claims.
+In contrast, the repurposing of faith-based charity does not necessarily drive out other meanings, functions, or claims.
 Instead these can exist alongside charity’s religious meanings and purposes.
-Despite these limitations the metaphor of claim-staking captures how groups and individuals occupy the territory and practices of charity and, through spiritually efficacious actions, alter these so that they become part of the “field” of religion.
+Despite these limitations, the metaphor of claim-staking captures how groups and individuals occupy the territory and practices of charity and, through spiritually efficacious actions, alter these so that they become part of the “field” of religion.
 Repurposing exemplifies what William Sewell calls “spatial agency,” through which “spatial constraints are turned to advantage in political and social struggles” and groups “restructure the meanings, uses, and strategic valence of space” as well as actions.
 The exercise of spatial agency transforms both the significance of spaces and their “strategic uses,” and, Sewell argues, “can have far-reaching political consequences.”

 One key difference between the claim-staking of repurposing and the claims-making of contentious politics is that the former depends in large part on failures of communication between adherents and the regime.
 Communication failures may occur when bureaucrats steeped in the atheism and materialism of communist ideology do not comprehend the religious meanings of charitable endeavors.
 In other instances, officials are cognizant of these religious implications but practice what Robert Weller calls “blind-eye governance” because of the resources and services charity provides.
 Still others may encourage repurposing because they themselves are members of religious communities and share their goals.
 Regardless of motivation, official tolerance for faith-based charity encourages repurposing and its sacralizing consequences.
-That said many officials are wary of the religious text and subtext of charity.
+That said, many officials are wary of the religious text and subtext of charity.
 Top leaders have warned of the “impure” (bu chun) motives of some adherents who “wave the banner of religious charity to harm national sovereignty and social order.”